DDoS/Golite/README.md

 ## Building

-Use `build.sh` for the first build.
+Use `./build.sh` for the first build.
 Afterwards it's better to use `gradlew` for incremental builds.

 ## Runtime